CCBlueX/netty-httpserver/README.md

 1. **Hello World Example**: A basic server that responds with "Hello, World!".
 2. **Echo Server**: A server that echoes back any JSON data sent to it.
 3. **File Server**: A server that serves files from a specified directory.
+4. **Zip Server**: A server that serves files from a in-memory ZIP archive.

 ### Running the Examples